pauldotknopf/blue-ribbon/README.md

 </details>

 The technician arrived with a non-powered window.
-I initially scheduled the appointment via their automated website, but unfortunetly, it wasn't smart enough to know that the Tacoma required a *powered* window.
+I initially scheduled the appointment via their automated website, but unfortunately, it wasn't smart enough to know that the Tacoma required a *powered* window.

 The technician updated the quote to include the correct window.